uQr/cordova-docs/tips-and-workarounds/general/README.md

 <a name="plugin-npm"></a>
 ##Using a Npm Sourced Plugin with Cordova < 5.0.0 or Visual Studio 2015 RC
 ###Background
-A significant departure in Cordova 5.0.0 and the community as a whole is the migration of the primary source of Cordova plugins from the GitHub backed model that exists in Cordova 3.x and 4.x to the "Node Package Manager" (npm) repository.
+A significant departure in Cordova 5.0.0 and the community as a whole is the migration of the primary source of Cordova plugins from the custom repoistory backed model that exists in Cordova 3.x and 4.x to the "Node Package Manager" (npm) repository.
 The plugins.cordova.io repository has seen a few service interruptions and given the web community's increased use of Node.js for client-side development and Cordova's heavy use of npm for not only its command line interface but as a source for Cordova "platforms," the natural next step was to migrate plugins to npm as well.
 More details on this transition [can be found here.](http://cordova.apache.org/announcements/2015/04/21/plugins-release-and-move-to-npm.html)

 A significant change tied to this switch over and the release of Cordova 5.0.0 that the IDs used to refer to many Cordova plugins have changed.
 This was done for two reasons.
 First, the different ID helps to re-enforce that older versions of Cordova will not get plugin updates.
 Rather than having an arbitrary version number where the updates stop, using a different ID makes this change over explicit.
-Second, the old reverse domain style for Cordova plugin IDs do not conform to community best practices for package names.
+Second, the old reverse domain style for Cordova plugin IDs do not conform to community best practices for package names in npm.

 As a result, core plugins like Camera have changed from [org.apache.cordova.camera](http://plugins.cordova.io/#/package/org.apache.cordova.camera) in version 0.3.6 of the plugin to [cordova-plugin-camera](https://www.npmjs.com/package/cordova-plugin-camera) in versions 1.0.0 and higher geared for Cordova 5.0.0 and up.